 Reliability of data collected by sample methods declines as the sample size decreases.
 The annual averages lower than 3 000 persons are considered as low reliability data and annual data for a number less than 500 persons are not published at all as their relative standard deviation is higher than 50% (represented by dots in tables).
 For all data obtained from the sample survey the 95% confidence interval can be constructed, i.e. the interval, in which the real value of the estimated indicator lies with the 95% probability.
-The interval size is affected by both frequency of the characteristic surveyed in respective region and the sample size in the region.
+The interval size is affected by both frequency of the characteristic surveyed in respective Region and the sample size in the Region.

-Data on the number of employees (as headcount) and on average gross monthly wages in 2015 to 2017 (Tables 9-8., 9-9., 9-103., and 9-104.) are drawn from results of the processing of annual statistical questionnaires.
+The data on the number of employees (as headcount) and on average gross monthly wages in 2016 to 2018 (Tables 9-8, 9-9, 9-103, and 9-104) come from results of the processing of annual statistical questionnaires.
 They cover all economic entities with no regard of their number of employees.
-The territorial breakdown of the data by region is obtained directly from the reporting units and is carried out depending on the location of actual workplaces of employees, by the so-called workplace method.
-However, a more detailed territorial breakdown, for example, by districts, is impossible.
+The territorial breakdown of the data by Region is obtained directly from the reporting units and is carried out depending on the location of actual workplaces of employees, by the so-called workplace method.
+However, a more detailed territorial breakdown, for example, by District, is impossible.
 The data breakdown by industry has been processed according to the national version of the Statistical classification of economic activities in the European Community (CZ-NACE).
 Data are classified to industries by principal activity of the whole enterprise.

-In 2018 data on numbers of employees and average wages (Table 9-105.) are drawn from the results of the processing of quarterly statistical questionnaires and are published by workplace location.
-Data are given for all enterprises with the numbers of employees as headcount and also converted to the full-time equivalent persons which reflects the length of worked hours.
+Information on numbers of employees and average wages in 2019 (Table 9-105) are drawn from the results of the processing of quarterly statistical questionnaires and are published by workplace location.
+Data are given for all enterprises with the numbers of employees as headcount and also converted to the full-time equivalent persons, which reflects the length of worked hours.
 The data are preliminary.